Here are some perfect shoes for your fitness goals.

 Benefits of Wearing the Appropriate Shoes

-- Good shoes boost your confidence: A pair of good fitting shoes will help you focus more on the task at hand, thus improving your self-esteem.
+A pair of well-fitting shoes will help you focus more on the task at hand, thus improving your self-esteem.

-- For cushioning: When you run, lift, jump and do all sorts of exercises, sports shoes act as a shock absorber.
+When you run, lift, jump, and do all sorts of exercises, sports shoes act as a shock absorber.

-- Prevents injuries: The feet are like the support system for the body during various exercises.
-Wearing a proper pair prevents blisters, ankle injuries and falls during a workout session.
+The feet are like the support system for the body during various exercises.
+Wearing a proper pair prevents blisters, ankle injuries, and falls during a workout session.

 Choosing Based on Your Workout

 The following are types of workout and the shoes suitable:

 Cross trainers are designed for weightlifting, fitness classes, and ranges of sports like basketball.

 Good running shoes are stable, flexible, cushioning, and fit well.

 For aerobic exercises, your shoes must be flexible and lightweight for fast movements.